Tvinkvinter/covid_bot_vk/README.md

 # covid_bot_vk
-A bot for tracking COVID-19 statistics
+A VK bot for tracking COVID-19 statistics